Klein v. Oregon Bureau of Labor and Industries: Case history

 The Kleins stated that they would contest the Bureau's decision.
 However, after appealing for 6 months, Aaron Klein paid the final order with interest, though still stating he would continue to appeal the order on free speech grounds.
 In December 2017, an appeals court upheld the amount of the penalty, as well as making a determination that the original decision did not violate the Kleins' freedom of speech, as it simply "requires their compliance with a neutral law."
 The opinion issued by the court contained several interpretations on matters of contention.
 First, the court rejected the Kleins' argument that there was a distinction between sexual orientation and "gay conduct" (i.e. a same-sex wedding) and found "we hold that their refusal to serve the complainants is the type of discrimination 'on account of sexual orientation' that falls within the plain meaning" of the state law.
 Second, the court found the Kleins' failed to demonstrate their wedding cakes are protected speech, art, or expression under the First Amendment.
 Third, it rejected their argument that the state's statute violates the Free Exercise Clause.
 Fourth, the court rejected the Kleins' argument that the commissioner issuing the original order was biased and that the fine was excessive.
 The final part of the opinion concluded that there was insufficient evidence the Klein's violated a specific state law (ORS 659A.409) regarding threatening or advertising they would unlawfully discriminate against persons in the future, though there was no fine associated with this specific charge.

 In March 2018, the Kleins filed an appeal to the Oregon Supreme Court.
 In June 2018, the Oregon State Supreme Court refused to hear the case allowing the lower court rulings to stand.

 The Kleins then filed an appeal to the United States Supreme Court.
 In June 2019, the Supreme Court granted the writ of certiorari and vacated the standing ruling by the Oregon Appeals Court, requiring that court to rehear the case in the light of the Masterpiece Cakeshop v.
 Colorado Civil Rights Commission decision in 2018.

+In January 2022, the Oregon Court of Appeals, reviewing the case in light of the Supreme Court's decision, found that the Oregon commission violated the First Amendment's Free Exercise Clause by failing to act neutrally toward the Kleins’ religion.
+The court struck the $135,000 damages award because of this.
+However the court contended that the Kleins had still violated the law and sent the case back to the Oregon's Bureau of Labor and Industries to re-examine.

+In July 2022, the Oregon Bureau of Labor and Industries imposed a reduced fine of $30,000.

+In September 2022, attorneys for the Kleins announced that they were again appealing to the U.S. Supreme Court to review the Kleins' case.